A to Z Words about Australia Social Studies

 Vegemite is a popular Australian spread made from yeast extract.
 It has a distinctive salty taste and is often spread on toast or used in sandwiches.
 Australians have a strong affinity for Vegemite and consider it a national icon.

-Related Article: How Expensive is it to Study Abroad in Australia?
+Related Article: What It's Like to Study Abroad in Australia

 Waltzing Matilda